Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 Calculating Cost Savings

 Begin by quantifying the reduction in direct hiring costs pre and post-RPO implementation.
 This includes savings from reduced reliance on external agencies, lower advertising costs, and more efficient use of internal resources.
+For instance, companies using RPO report an average reduction of 40% in recruitment costs.

 Formula: Cost Savings = Pre-RPO Costs − Post-RPO Costs